cfaucher2018/cfaucher2018.github.io/index.md

+# Markdown 10/12/2018

+The things that I have learned this week is how to put a picture in on markdown.
+I also learned how to coade on markdown.
+I also learned that in markdown that one thing can lead to a lot of problems.
+I also learned about how markdown is used.
+I also learned how to inhance something in markdown.
+I also learned how to use codes to make others mad.

+---

 # git 10/5/2018

 This week I learned about markdown.
 I also learned about how to coad in markdown.
 I also learned about the many different types of ways to code in markdown.
 I also learned about how to use markdown to put things from code into a website.
 I also learned how markdown in used in todays world.
 I also learned how to take what you have in markdown and to transfer it into another persons markdown coding.
 I also learned about how to make a survival guide useing markdown.